 Quick Read: Summary of key reasons to say no to the mine — researched and validated by CEA Foundation/MineWatch researchers.

 Nevada County has completed both an Environmental Impact Report (EIR) and an Economic Impact Report on the proposed Idaho-Maryland Mine project.
-Nevada County Board of Supervisors are expected to make a decision very soon.
+In May 2023, Nevada County Planning Commissioners voted unanimously against the project and chose not to certify the Environmental Impact Report (EIR).
+We are waiting for a final vote on the project and EIR by the Board of Supervisors.

 Our county is at risk.
 A Canadian-based company wants to reopen a gold mine under Grass Valley’s feet, changing the character of the community we love and impacting our air, water, and quality of life.

 Significant environmental impacts.
 The mine has significant and unavoidable environmental impacts that are inconsistent with the County’s General Plan and endanger this community's health and quality of life – including aesthetics, traffic, and noise.
 There are also serious deficiencies in the Final EIR that put the County and its citizens at further risk, including air and water.
 A few jobs and uncertain tax revenues just aren’t worth the risk.
 Learn more.